 What to do when you're the friend who's always initiating

+I have three key points to help you address this situation in a way that helps to create a little more understanding and a little less frustration.
 One has to do with a renewed mindset, one is a tangible action step, and the other is an attitude.
-It takes a healthy combination of all three to begin shifting your focus and experiencing more joy in our relationships with the women you love.
+It takes a healthy combination of all three to begin shifting your focus and experiencing more joy in the relationships with the women you love.

 1. Focus on the reception, not the invitation.
 (Mindset shift)